BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 Unlike Harry Potter, it’s set in the real world, with a plot that’s realistically completely possible, though unlikely.
-This is something the Pulitzer Prize-winning author Tracy Kidder often talks about.
+This is something the Pulitzer Prize-winning author Tracy Kidder often talks about.<br/><br/>

 For example:
 <blockquote>